Vinnie Colaiuta: Career

 In 1981, he ceased touring with Zappa to become a studio musician, recording for the band Pages and pop singer Gino Vannelli.
 Opportunities arose with saxophonist Tom Scott and bassist Larry Klein, who invited Colaiuta to play on a record by Klein's then-girlfriend, Joni Mitchell.
 When Klein and Mitchell got married, Colaiuta was the best man at their wedding.
 During the 1980s, he toured with Mitchell.

 In 1986, he became the house drummer of The Late Show Starring Joan Rivers.
 The band, called the Party Boys and the Tramp, was led by Mark Hudson.

 By the end of the 1980s he was recording albums, TV and film work during the day, and playing clubs at night.
 In addition to pop acts, he has worked with jazz musicians Herbie Hancock, Chick Corea, Buell Neidlinger, and the Buddy Rich Big Band.

 In 1990, Colaiuta got a phone call from Sting, flew to England, and won the audition to become a member of his band.
 The drummer auditions were held in the studio during the mixing for Sting's album The Soul Cages.
 According to the band's guitarist, Dominic Miller, they held auditions daily for two or three weeks with many talented drummers, including big names like Mark Brzezicki, only for Colaiuta to win the position "in about four seconds" of playing, elaborating that "It wasn't because he was fast or impressive; it was just correct."
 Colaiuta remained with Sting for much of the 1990s, touring and recording the albums Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day (1999) and Sacred Love (2003).
 In 1994, Colaiuta released his debut solo album.

 On November 12, 2016, he played with Sting in the first concert to be held at the Bataclan in Paris since the terrorist attack a year earlier.

 He has won over fifteen Drummer of the Year awards from Modern Drummer magazine's annual reader polls.
 These include ten awards in the "Best Overall" category.

+In 2026, Colaiuta was awarded an honorary doctorate from his alma mater, Berklee College of Music, recognizing his contributions to the music industry.